Oral Contraceptive Use and Breast Cancer Risk: Retrospective and Prospective Analyses From a BRCA1 and BRCA2 Mutation Carrier Cohort Study

 41 University Hospital of Cologne [Cologne]

-42 Copenhagen University Hospital
+42 KUH - Copenhagen University Hospital [Denmark] = Københavns Universitetshospital [Danmark]

 43 IdISSC - Instituto de Investigación Sanitaria del Hospital Clínico San Carlos [Madrid, Spain]